plkinon/plkinon/README.md

-Philipp from Karlsruhe, Germany: research associate and tech nerd.
+Philipp from Karlsruhe, Germany: research associate and open source fan.

 🤔 I am interested in:
 - open source coding
-- machine learning and neural networks
-- numerical methods in engineering applications
+- numerical methods in engineering
-- structure-preserving integration
+- simulation and control of port-Hamiltonian systems
 - structural and solid mechanics, elastodynamics

-💬 I am using they/them pronouns.
+💬 I prefer they/them pronouns.

 🔭 I am always trying to improve my coding and github skills.